benmvp/slides/2023/seattlejs/nextjs.md

 NOTES:

-- When React burst on the scene in 2015, it was a game changer for many reasons
+- When React burst on the scene in early 2015, it was a game changer for many reasons
 - Other UI libraries of the day attached their UI directly to the DOM
-  - Think jQuery or Backbone if you were around back then
+  - Think jQuery, Backbone and those flavors from way back when
   - Everything operated on the DOM
 - React on the other hand **separated the UI** from the rendering
 - And because of this, the generated UI could be rendered in multiple different ways...
-  - Using different renders
+  - By using different renders
 - **React Native** works because React can be rendered in a mobile environment
 - **Netflix** and other streaming providers can also use React...
-  - because they've built renders for TVs
+  - because they've built proprietary renderers for TVs
-- And here we have what was and still is the most common render...
+- And here we have what was (and still is) the most common renderer...
-  - The Web render that attaches the UI into a browser DOM element
+  - The Web renderer that attaches the UI into a browser DOM element

 /////
 <!-- .slide: data-background="url(../../img/esnext/simon-rae-221560-unsplash.jpg) no-repeat center" data-background-size="cover" -->